“My name is Carol Mullen and I help ease people’s pain with pain management and massage therapy .”

 I continued my training with a strong focus in TMJ which lead me to obtaining my certification in TMJ and becoming a certified TMJ therapist.
 In my studies, I found the most astounding approach and I am very passionate about this work and changes I have witnessed and experienced myself when normal western medicine left me with no results.
 Synergetic Myofascial therapy Level 1, 2, and Body Assessments for Athletes.
 I am working towards completing my certification in this approach.
 A few others I have trained in include Orthopedic tests, Sports, Stretching, Thai massage, Compression syndromes, Impingements, Hot stones, Deep Tissue hot stones, Himalayan hot salt stones, Spa treatments, Tools of the trade, PNF studies…etc.

 After searching for a new career that would allow me to further my education and allow me to help others with aches, pains, and stress I decided to learn a trade to become a Licensed Massage Therapist.
-I had a few injuries over the years but learned from them.
+My hobbies include riding bikes for fun and exercise with a mix of hiking in the woods with my dogs and finishing off my day with cuddling up with my cat and a cup of hot tea.
+I am a big lover of nature, animals, and family driven mom that advocates for all animals and human rights.
+I had a few injuries over the years but learned from them and learned the importance of healing and massage therapy as a martial artist .
 I thought with the experience of my husband, sons, daughter, and mother-in-law having pain pretty often in certain areas of their body that I wanted to help them with more than an occasional back rub.
 So, I enrolled in massage school.
 I believe I have some pretty amazing teachers: I felt so connected to them and feel truly blessed that I met each and every one of them in massage school.
 I always include a warm and soothing touch with a clinical approach.
-I believe that massage therapy is the best way to connect with your client and help them relax.
+I believe that massage therapy is the best way to connect with your client and help them ease their daily pain.